orbs-network/ton-vote/README.md

 * Voting is done on-chain and costs gas.
 The future system will also allow gasless voting through off-chain signatures.

-* Results are calculated in regards to a historic snapshot of holdings that is pre-defined in the proposal.
+* Votes are weighted by TON coin balance.
+Results are calculated in regards to a historic snapshot of the balances that is pre-defined in the proposal.
 This helps prevent users from manipulating the vote by purchasing/borrowing tokens for the sake of the vote only.
+This also makes sure that every token can only be used by a single voter.

 * Counting of the votes occurs client-side.
 We can't tally the votes on-chain since a contract cannot read historic account state.
 By counting the votes client-side we still reach a pretty good degree of trustlessness.
 Everyone can be convinced on their own machine that the result is correct.

-* This "system" supports a single proposal.
-Users can vote multiple times, the most recent vote takes.
+* This simplified "system" supports a single proposal.
+Users can vote multiple times and change their mind, the most recent vote takes.

 ## Walkthrough of the implementation